Massa Vecchia – another way

 This farm was set in this direction by Fabrizio Niccolaini in 1985 who gave up his studies of Maths at university to run it, later assisted by his wife, Patrizia.
 Some of the vineyards are older, planted by his grandfather in the 1970s.
 In the intervening decades it has become one of the best know labels of the ‘true wines’ (Vini Veri) movement.
 But in this niche, acknowledgement doesn’t bring the sorts of rewards that most are looking for – but it might just bring you a real satisfaction and certainly makes you sleep well at night.

-The winery is increasingly run by Patrizia’s daughter, Francesca, and her collaborators, with Fabrizio acting as consultant.
+The winery is increasingly run by Patrizia’s daughter, Francesca, and her collaborators, with Fabrizio acting as a consultant.
 He has moved to a new project, a farm on which to become self-subsistent.
-On the day of our visit, in mid August 2010, at 10am Stefano, Francesca’s husband, was just finishing the early morning’s work which involved putting up the electric fence around the vineyards.
+On the day of our visit, in mid-August 2010, at 10 am Stefano, Francesca’s husband, was just finishing the early morning’s work which involved putting up the electric fence around the vineyards installed with the best vinyl fences services online.
 The local wild boar, cinghiali, have a penchant for ripening grapes, but they are not the most discriminating eaters.
 Unlike the birds which peck at the grapes, the boar are just as likely to damage the vines wholesale or strip the fruit and then leave it on the ground, so measures need to be taken.

 Our visit last year concentrated on the winery, so this year we walked around the vineyards.
 Nothing changes fast here, but everything has a reason.
 The vines were planted from 1972 onwards, which accounts for the wide rows.
 The predominant system is spurred cordon, with the plants trained at different heights according to their needs.
 The Aleatico (which will make the sweet, highly perfumed, dessert wine) is ideally suited to the harsh island climate of nearby Elba.
 As a result, here inland, it is trained very low to get the benefit of the heat reflected off the ground.
 By contrast, Sangiovese and Alicante are kept well above the ground with quite a lot of leaf to sustain the plants in the long term.
 Different again, the relatively recent arrival, Cabernet Sauvignon (picture), needs a lot of space to romp around in and can carry a dense canopy of leaf and lots of fruit.
 Despite its small berries, you can see why it is increasingly popular.